clbn/dracula-gemini/README.md

 ## Why

 It started as an experiment.
-I wanted to make the typography of Source mode look nicer: good spacing between paragraphs, reasonable margins around headers, et cetera.
+I wanted to make the typography of Source mode look nicer: good spacing between paragraphs, reasonable margins around headers, the little details.
 I wanted it to look like the Reading view, or at least close enough.

 I realize that Live Preview is a great way for many Obsidian users to edit their notes, but I strongly prefer the "raw" experience of Source mode.
 Navigating the text in Live Preview makes sentences jump back and forth under the cursor (when formatting syntax shows up and hides again), and I find that very distracting during writing.
 Besides, I like Markdown.